The Next Generation

 The EE Brake from EE Cycleworks continues to be the nicest brakeset we've ever encountered.
 One of the features we’ve grown to love is the design of the brake pad carrier.
 Changing the pad requires no special tools and only takes a few seconds.
 The pads are held in place using a notch and groove system, with no chance of moving under forward or backwards braking forces.
 However, the pad itself can be pried and slid right from the holder.
 This is truly a dream brake for those who switch between carbon and aluminum rims on a regular basis.
 Braking performance is quite impressive; on par if not exceeding the industry-leading offers from Shimano and Campagnolo.
 The aesthetics of the brake vary slightly from the last generation, but remain to be one of the most handsome options available.
 The plastic plug with the EE logo printed in front is now replaceable, and will be available in multiple colors, ensuring a proper color match for any build.
 The flanges around each bushing have also been done away with, allowing for a sleeker look while simultaneously using thinner bushings.
 The thinner bushings result in increased stiffness and therefore a better brake.

 With the introduction of a direct mount option for the EE brake it's a fact that this will be the stand out brake of the fledgling standard.
 Lighter than the BR-9010 from Shimano it will provide the same braking force and will set a new standard for adjust-ability and feel amongst all other brake companies.
-Compatability with frames will vary and often times a frame will require two fronts or two rears instead of a more traditional set-up.
-Please check with your manufactorer for compatibility specifications.
+Compatability with frames will vary refer to the chart below for more information.